MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-tenants.md

 ## Multi-Geo for a tenant

-With Microsoft 365 Multi-Geo, you can provision and store data at rest in the other datacenter geo locations that you've chosen to meet data residency requirements, and at the same time unlock your global roll out of modern productivity experiences to your workers.
+With Microsoft 365 Multi-Geo, you can provision and store data at rest in the other datacenter geo locations that you've chosen to meet data residency requirements, and at the same time unlock your global rollout of modern productivity experiences to your workers.

 In a Multi-Geo environment, your Microsoft 365 tenant consists of a default or central location where your Microsoft 365 subscription was originally created and one or more satellite locations.
 In a multi-geo tenant, the information about geo locations, groups, and user information is mastered in a global Azure AD tenant.
 Because your tenant information is mastered centrally and synchronized into each geo location, collaboration experiences involving anyone from your company are shared across the locations.